-In website operation, a clear and easy-to-navigate menu structure is a core element for improving user experience and search engine friendliness.For websites with a large amount of content or multiple product lines, building a multi-level, nested category navigation menu is particularly important.categoryListThe label is the key to achieving this goal.
+In website operation, a clear and easy-to-navigate menu structure is a core factor in improving user experience and search engine friendliness.For websites with a large amount of content or a variety of product lines, building a multi-level, nested category navigation menu is particularly important.AnQiCMS (AnQiCMS) provides powerful template tag features, among whichcategoryListThe label is the key to achieving this goal.

-This article will delve into how to utilizecategoryListLabels, flexibly build and display your multi-level category navigation menu.
+This article will delve into how to utilizecategoryListThe label, flexibly builds and displays your multi-level category navigation menu.

-categoryListThe label plays a role in the security CMS template in obtaining the category list data.
-It helps us retrieve the category information under different content models such as articles and products.
+categoryListThe tag plays a role in the Anqi CMS template in obtaining the list of category data.
+It helps us retrieve category information under different content models such as articles, products, etc.

 {% categoryList categories with moduleId="1" parentId="0" %}